Moderocky/Eris/README.md

 3. Modifiable, so that users can access it at any level.
 4. Small, so that users do not need to shade megabytes of needless third-party libraries.

+*No third-party libraries were harmed in the making of this.*

 ## Maven Information
 ```xml
 <repository>